Skip to Main Content

 Your courses will usually have lists of course resources that are compiled by your lecturers.
 They provide you with introductory information required for the course.

-Learning to recognise the different types of resources that are included on your list of course resources will make finding them easier:
+Learning to recognise the different types of resources that are included in a list of resources will make finding them easier:

 Books